-At Penn State Great Valley, we recognize the growing need for engineers who can lead.
-Our Master of Engineering Management (MEM) degree is designed to address the needs of these individuals in coordinating and developing large interdisciplinary engineering projects in addition to the leadership of technical staff.
+There’s a growing need for engineers who can lead.
+Our Engineering Management degree helps you understand how to manage large interdisciplinary engineering projects and lead a technical staff.
 The program offers experience in the analytical approaches to solving technical and socio-technical problems, leading technical people and fostering effective teams, and managing technical projects in the presence of uncertainty and risk.

 This is a technically focused, analytical degree designed specifically to address the challenges found at the intersection of management and engineering.
 This program is STEM designated.
 A STEM designated degree from Penn State Great Valley allows 36 months total of Optional Practical Training (OPT) compared to 12 months for non-STEM degrees.

 The Master of Engineering Management is a 33-credit program that melds the skills to manage complex, heterogeneous engineering projects, products, and services with the theoretical understanding to become leaders in 21st century organizations.

 Seven-week courses are held evenings at our suburban campus in Malvern, Pennsylvania.
 You can expect to complete your degree in two to three years going part-time or 1.5 years if going full-time at the Malvern campus.